Let’s talk about words that convert users.

 Robert Cialdini popularized the principle of social proof in his book Influence.
 He explains, “[O]ne means we use to determine what is correct is to find out what other people think is correct […] We view a behavior as more correct in a given situation to the degree that we see others performing it.”

 Social proof is a favorite psychological trigger among marketers, and for very good reason.
 It works.
-4 of 5 dentists recommend Trident, remember?
+Four of five dentists recommend Trident, remember?
 Just look at user reviews: 63% of customers are more likely to make a purchase from a site which has user reviews and these consumer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers.

 We like to think that we’re independent thinkers, that we’re unique individuals.
 The truth is, however, that the need to fit in and belong is wired into our brains and our biology.
 We want to fit in.
 We want to be like the crowd.
 This is such a strong drive that when we’re in a social situation, we look to others to see how to behave.
 It’s not a conscious process; we don’t know we’re doing it.– Susan M. Weinschenk, Author, How to get people to do stuff